kuldeepn/Namaste-React/README.md

  undefined
 ```

-it will not return an error means it will not break the code istead it will return undefined
+it will not return an error means it will not break the code istead of it will return undefined

 # Blue Print